MarcioPorto/drlnd-collaboration-and-competition/README.md

 The mechanics of this environment are as follows:

 - *Rewards*: An agent receives a reward of +0.1 if it hits the ball over the net.
 If the agent lets the ball hit the ground or hits the ball out of bounds, it receives a reward of -0.1.
 - *State space*: 24 variables describing position and velocity of the ball and racket.
 Importantly, each agent receives its own local observation.
+16 out of the 24 variables correspond to the two previous observations for an agent.
+That way, you can think of the state space as a stack of 3 observations.
 - *Action space*: Vector of 2 numbers corresponding to movement along the x and y axis.

 The environment is considered solved, when the average (over 100 episodes) of the agents' scores is at least +0.5.
 The score for each episode is just the maximum score (without discounting) from either agent.